farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-software-design.md

 ## Event Storming Review

 For those who are unfamiliar, event storming is a technique for mapping out processes.
-It's often used to create a shared picture between people of many different roles.
+It's used to create a shared picture between people of many different roles.

 An event storm is primarily composed of events.
 Events represent something that happened that other parts of the business might need to know about.
 Some examples from an ecommerce site might include `OrderCanceled`, `OrderPacked`, and `OrderShipped`.